mk-95/mk-95.github.io/_posts/2021-06-15-Low-Cost-Runge-Kutta-NSE.md

 tags: [Navier-Stokes,Projection-Based Solvers,Low-Cost]
 ---

-Achieving faster fluid simulations by dropping the pressure projections at the intermediate stage of Runge-Kutta integrators
+Achieving faster incompressible fluid simulations by dropping the pressure projections at the intermediate stages of Runge-Kutta integrators

 **Abstract**